oumaklaus/oumaklaus/README.md

 ## About

 Cybersecurity student focused on **cloud penetration testing**, with emphasis on **AWS security**, **IAM privilege escalation**, and **cloud misconfiguration analysis**.
-Hands-on learning through labs and CTF platforms, with a practical, evidence-driven approach.
+Hands-on learning through labs and CTF environments, with a practical and technical approach.

 ---